Fashion Show Las Vegas

-The Rouse Company took over ownership in the 1990s and later launched a $1 billion renovation and expansion, which concluded in 2003.
+The Rouse Company took over ownership in the 1990s and later conducted a $1 billion renovation and expansion, which lasted from 2000 to 2003.
 The project included new stores and restaurants, as well as a retractable runway for fashion shows.
 A plaza along the Strip was also added and includes the Cloud, a steel structure providing shade to pedestrians, while doubling as a nighttime projection surface for advertising.
 General Growth Properties (now Brookfield Properties) acquired the mall in 2004.

-Anchor tenants include Dick's Sporting Goods, Dillard's, Forever 21, two Macy's stores, Neiman Marcus, Nordstrom, and Saks Fifth Avenue.